Las Vegas Annulment Attorneys

 Generally, the word annulment means a revocation or the state of being canceled.
 An annulled marriage is a marriage that never existed in the eyes of the law.
 In some cases, an annulled marriage may be preferred over a divorce.
 One of the biggest reasons people prefer annulment over divorce is cost.
 It is almost always cheaper to annul a marriage than it is to divorce.
 People also chose annulment for religious reasons and for other financial considerations.
+In other cases, a marriage is simply not valid and the only way to repair this is to obtain an annulment

-The time it takes to complete a Nevada annulment depends on whether it the annulment is filed as a one signature annulment or a two signature annulment.
+The time it takes to complete a Nevada annulment depends on whether the annulment is filed as a one signature annulment or a two signature annulment.
 Other factors that may affect the time it takes to complete an annulment include whether one party is arguing against the annulment, the type of service of process required and the speed with which the Judge who has the annulment can complete the paperwork.
 In general, an annulment may take 1-3 weeks if it is a two signature annulment or about 10-12 weeks if it is a one signature annulment.